openedx-unsupported/devstack/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If you notice that the ownership of some (maybe all) files have changed and you
-need to enter your root password when editing a file, that could be because you
+need to enter your root password when editing a file, you might
-have pulled changes the remote repository from within a container.
+have pulled changes to the remote repository from within a container.
 While running
-``git pull`` git changes the owner of the files that you pull to the user that runs
+``git pull``, git changes the owner of the files that you pull to the user that runs
-that command, and within a container that is the root user, hence git operations
+that command.
+Within a container, that is the root user - so git operations
 should be ran outside of the container.

-To fix this change the owner back to yourself outside of the container by running:
+To fix this situation, change the owner back to yourself outside of the container by running:

 .. code:: sh